LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_FLUSH_ASYNC`
      - 0
      - Set to 1 to enable asynchronous flush methods (if supported).
+   * - :code:`SCR_FLUSH_POSTSTAGE`
+     - 0
+     - Set to 1 to finalize async flushes using the scr_poststage script, rather than in SCR_Finalize().
+This can be used to start a checkpoint flush near the end of your job, and have it run "in the background" after your job finishes.
+This is currently only supported by the IBM Burst Buffer API (BBAPI).
+To use this, you need to make sure to specify `scr_poststage` as your 2nd-half post-stage script in bsub to finalize the transfers.
+See `examples/test_scr_poststage` for a detailed example.
    * - :code:`SCR_FLUSH_TYPE`
      - :code:`SYNC`
      - Specify the flush transfer method.
 Set to one of: :code:`SYNC`, :code:`PTHREAD`, :code:`BBAPI`, or :code:`DATAWARP`.